 Conor McGregor Won’t be the UFC Lightweight Champion When I Challenge

 UFC lightweight Joseph Duffy is busy this coming weekend.
 As he makes up the ranks of the biggest card to date in 2017 at UFC 217.
-With a main card bonanza taking place at Madison Square Gardens New York consisting of three title defenses back to back.
+With the main card bonanza taking place at Madison Square Gardens New York consisting of three title defences back to back.
 See’s Duffy returning to action against opponent James Vick.

 Speaking with metro.co.uk, Duffy, being one of only three people to beat McGregor as a professional.
 Spoke about the current situation and whether he would likely face him in a UFC title fight?